aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 provider, then the token generated when the user was logged in with their password will not work.
 After logging in with an allowed method on the new authentication policy the user can create a token.

+### Access from allowed IP addresses

+You can restrict users to accessing the Aiven Platform from specific IP address ranges to ensure they are coming from trusted networks.
+This helps you minimize exposure, reduce the risk of breaches, and comply with policies and regulations.
+This also applies to access through personal and application tokens.

 ## Set an authentication policy